nowhereman999/BASIC-To-6809/README.md

 # BASIC-To-6809
-A BASIC compiler for the TRS-80 Color Computer 1,2 & 3 and also the Dragon computers.
+A BASIC cross compiler for the TRS-80 Color Computer 1,2 & 3 and also the Dragon computers.
+The syntax is pretty much the same as Extended Color BASIC, with many new BASIC commands and features.

 Binaries for all major OSs are available in the binaries folder